tganderson0/cpp_console_engine/README.md

 * You can move and jump
 * Control the speed which time flows in the physics header file, as well as the gravity constant

 I am pretty happy with what I have here, just a one day implementation of a simple console based game engine.
-The engine is pretty help back by the fact it has to run in a console, so work on this will probably end here as of now.
+The engine is pretty held back by the fact it has to run in a console, so work on this will probably end here as of now.